-The company initiated an arbitration against The Medicines Company, under the rules of the International Chamber of Commerce, seeking damages of USD82mn (approximately JPY9.0bn) arising from The Medicines Company's repudiation of the license agreement.
+Regarding SyB P-1501 licensed by The Medicines Company, the company initiated an arbitration against The Medicines Company, under the rules of the International Chamber of Commerce, seeking damages of USD82mn (approximately JPY9.0bn) arising from The Medicines Company's repudiation of the license agreement.
 SymBio argued that The Medicine Company's failure to provide sufficient assurance to the company regarding the performance of obligations under on the license agreement in light of its decision to suspend and withdraw from business activities relating to SyB P-1501in the European and US markets was a material breach of the license agreement.
-Arbitration proceedings against The Medicines Company are still ongoing, and an arbitration ruling is expected in 1H FY12/20.
-On January 6, 2020, Swiss company Novartis AG announced that it had acquired The Medicines Company.
+On November 30, 2017, the license agreement was terminated as the breach was not corrected within the contract period and development of the product ceased in February 2018.
+Arbitration proceedings against The Medicines Company are still ongoing.
+In January 2020, Swiss company Novartis AG announced that it had acquired The Medicines Company.
+SymBio expects an arbitration judgment in 1H 2020.